Neighborhood semantics: Correspondence between relational and neighborhood models

-For any w, N'(w) contains N(w) but may be strictly bigger, since some element of it may not be the truth set in M of any formula.
+For any w, N'(w) contains N(w) but may be strictly bigger, since some elements of it may not be the truth set of any formula in M.

 The fact that the converse fails gives a precise sense to the remark that neighborhood models are a generalization of relational ones.
 Another (perhaps more natural) generalization of relational structures are general frames.

 Relation to predicate transformers

 Using that a subset $2^W$ is equivalent to its characteristic function $W \to 2$, a neighborhood function $N$ can also be understood as a predicate transformer: